 Conviction of a firearm offense will lead to deportation.
 The acts underlying these offenses are possessing, selling, exchanging, owning, carrying firearms, or attempting to do any of the above.
 If you are a non-citizen, having any involvement with firearms is strictly forbidden.

 A non-citizen is deportable for any drug conviction.
 Drug convictions include conspiracies or attempts to violate drug laws, including paraphernalia cases.
 There is an exception for the personal use of marijuana, meaning 30 grams or less of marijuana for private use and only one conviction.

 Domestic violence (crime of domestic violence COV)

 A COV includes domestic violence, stalking, child abuse, child neglect, and child abandonment.
 A COV is any crime that involves the use, attempted use, or threatened use of physical force against another person or their property.
-Violation of a protective order, such as a personal protection order, will result in deportation proceedings.
+Violating a protective order, such as a personal protection order, will result in deportation proceedings.

-Additionally, according to the Federal Rules of Criminal Procedure, federal judges must also warn defendants of potential deportation consequences of certain guilty pleas.
+Additionally, according to the Federal Rules of Criminal Procedure, federal judges must warn defendants of potential deportation consequences of certain guilty pleas.
 But it would be best if you had an attorney who does not have to be reminded by the judge.

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.